Its-Yayo/its-yayo.github.io/about.md

 ## Favorite Quotes
 - "Talk is cheap.
 Show me the code"
-- "That dream that you've holding in your mind, it's possible"
+- "That dream that you've holding in your mind, it's real"
 - "When people say you can't do it, those people is showing you their limits, not yours"
 - "It's very important for you to believe that you are the one"
-- "The lifehack of life is not seeing what didn't happen, but seeing what you did to make up for it"
+- "The lifehack of a gorwing life is not seeing what didn't happen, but seeing what you did to make up for it"
-- "If motivation dies, the discipline will resurrect it"
+- "If motivation fails, the discipline will help it to grow"

 Peace coding fellas :)